ta5578/chip8asm/README.md

 cmake ..
 ```
 This will build the sources into the build directory that was created and create
 a test binary under the `test` directory.
-To run the tests, simply run the executableinside of the `test` directory that was created (`chip8asmTest`).
+To run the tests, simply run the executable in the `test` directory that was created (`chip8asmTest`).

 ## Running the Assembler
-As mentioned, the assembler takes an input `.asm` assembly file (see below for
+As mentioned, the assembler takes a `.asm` assembly file (see below for
-an example) and assembles it into a `ROM` file that a chip8 VM can emulate.
+an example) as input and assembles it into a `ROM` file that a chip8 VM can emulate.
 Additional options are supported by the assembler like dumping the assembled
 statements with memory locations to stdout as well as dumping the list of
 supported op codes.
 For a full list of options, run the assembler with the `-h`